 There are significant financial implications arising from the Covid-19 pandemic which need to be estimated and monitored.
-Whilst restrictions on normal life are slowly being eased and estimates are becoming more accurate it is not possible to be certain on the financial impact either on the Council or the wider community.
-Government grants to aid councils to deal with the pandemic have been given which the Council are due; £1.5M General Grant, £100,000 Furlough Funding, £118,000 Town Centre Restart Fund, £1M Fees and Charges Support, £84,000 Community Support Fund.
+Whilst restrictions on normal life continue to be eased and estimates are becoming more accurate it is not possible to be certain on the financial impact either on the Council or the wider community.
+Current forecasts demonstrate the Council can maintain the target General Fund Reserve balance and continue to operate all services at the same level as before COVID-19 (where restrictions allow).
+A full Medium Term Financial Plan and COVID business update was presented to Cabinet in July 2021 and can be found on the link below.